IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 - **User Testimonials or Use Cases:**

+Our web application will be useful for:
+- Self-trainings: monitoring exercise techniques and enhancing the effectiveness of sports training.
+- Fitness test: simplifying the examination process for both students and coaches.

 We created the following Use Cases Diagram that shows possible use cases from user side and trainer side:

 <img src="/2024/GymGuru/Week1_UseCases.jpg" width="640" height="720">

 To describe the diagram above there are several user stories:

-- As a user, I want to create an account, so that I can view statistics on previous exercises performe .
+- As a student, I want to create an account or log in to existing one, so that I can view statistics on previous exercises performe .
-- As a user, I want to receive tips on how to correct exercise technique, so that I can avoid injuries during the trainings.
+- As a student, I want to receive tips on how to correct exercise technique, so that I can avoid injuries during the trainings and perform exercises more efficiently.
-- As a user, I want to see video from camera, so that I can understand tips and correct mistakes immediately.
+- As a student, I want to see video from camera, so that I can understand tips and correct mistakes immediately.
-- As a user, I want to see the number of repetitions of an exercise, so that I can focus on the proper technique without worrying about counting.
+- As a student, I want to see the number of repetitions of an exercise, so that I can focus on the proper technique without worrying about counting.
-- As a user, I want to review the correct exercise technique before starting my training, so that I can ensure I perform it correctly.
-- As a user, I want to review the correct exercise technique before starting my training, so that I can ensure I perform it correctly.
+- As a student, I want to review the correct exercise technique before starting my training, so that I can ensure I perform it correctly.
-- As a user, I want to see the rating of users and understand my place, so that I can see the progress.
+- As a student, I want to see the rating of users and understand my place, so that I can see the progress.
-- As a user, I want to perform the exercises required for the fitness test, so that I can pass it without attending sport complex.
+- As a student, I want to perform the exercises required for the fitness test, so that I can pass it without attending sport complex.
+- As a coach, I want to create an account or log in to existing one, so that I can see the fitness test results for each student.
-- As a coach, I want to download fitness test results for each course, so that I can upload them on the sport website and to the grade sheet.
+- As a coach, I want to download fitness test results for each student, so that I can upload them on the sport website and to the grade sheet.

 ## **Lean Questionnaire**